 The MADE hosts a free kids classes on Scratch, the programming education tool from MIT.
-There are two different Scratch classes.
-No experience is required for either class (click to sign up for a specific class):
+No experience is required for the class (click to sign up):

 What is Scratch?

 Scratch is a free programming environment from MIT especially design for kids.
 It runs in your browser: just go to https://scratch.mit.edu.
 (While Scratch runs on Windows, Mac OS X, and Linux, it requires Flash, so it will not run on phones or tablets.)

 By snapping together code blocks, kids can make games, cartoons, or science simulations.
 This design makes Scratch a great choice for learning how to program.

 Do we need programming or math experience for the workshop?

 No experience is required.
 In each workshop we go through, step by step, making a simple video game project.
 We work on a different project every Saturday, so your child can drop in as often as they’re available.